Loud Like Love

 Loud Like Love is the seventh studio album by British alternative rock band Placebo, recorded between 2012 and 2013 and released on 16 September 2013.

 The album reached number 13 in the UK Albums Chart, and received a mixed response from critics.
 Three singles were released from the album: "Too Many Friends", "Loud Like Love" and "A Million Little Pieces".
-It is the band's final album to featured the drummer Steve Forrest.
+It is the band's final album to feature the drummer Steve Forrest.

 Background

 During the Battle for the Sun tour, band members Brian Molko and Stefan Olsdal both stated on various occasions that they were working on material for the next studio album.
 In November 2011, the band announced via their Facebook page and official website that they will be returning to the studio in 2012 to record their seventh studio album.

 Recording

 Molko was originally working on material for a possible solo release, and he wrote various songs for it that would later appear on Loud Like Love.
 The band went in the recording studio to record some singles, but then they began to record more and more material.

 The album was recorded in London's RAK Studios, where Placebo had also recorded their fifth studio album, Meds.
 Production duties, as well as mixing, were handled by Adam Noble.